 - Development Policy in Practice 15 credits (UTVC12).
 The course is offered as a the second compulsory course within the BSc programme in Development Studies and as single-subject course in the subject area development studies.
 Course syllabus

-The following courses have been developed to to be of particular interest for students on the Bachelors of Development Studies programme, but are open to all students at Lunds university and international exchange students who meet the entry requirements.
-Click on the course below to see the entry requirements and course description.
+The following four courses have been developed to to be of particular interest for students on the Bachelors of Development Studies programme, but are open to all students at Lunds university and international exchange students who meet the entry requirements.
+Click on the course below to see the entry requirements, course description, syllabus and schedule.

-- (Sp) The Sociology of Human Development 15 credits (SOCB26)
+- The Sociology of Human Development 15 credits (SOCB26)